Datahider/Telle/README.md

 ## How to use

-1. Create etc/bot_config.php.
-We included etc/bot_config-sample.php in the package.
-You can copy and edit it:
+1. Create etc/bot_config.php. (the path is relative to your project root:
 ```
 $token      = 'The_bot:token_received_from_BotFather';
 $ca_cert    = 'Path to cacert.pem';